Find Batch-biased SVGs

 -

-: Filters biased genes based only on the relative change in deviance.
-Genes with deviance changes exceeding the specifiednSD_dev
+threshold = "dev": Filters batch-biased SVGs based only on the relative change in deviance.
+Genes with deviance changes exceeding the specifiednSD_devthreshold are identified as batch-biased and can be removed.

 bias_dev <- biasDetect(list_batch_df = list_batch_df,